recent

 Meknes City Morocco

-Meknes, one of Morocco's historical capitals, is a city rich in heritage and cultural significance.
-Located in the northern part of Morocco on the Saïs Plateau, about 140 kilometers east of the capital, Rabat, Meknes stands as a pivotal city in the Fes-Meknes region.
-According to the 2014 census, Meknes has a population of approximately 517,000 inhabitants and spans an area of 1,786 square kilometers.
-It is strategically positioned between the Rif Mountains to the north and the Middle Atlas Mountains to the south.
-Meknes is divided into two provinces: Meknes and the Ismailia Province, which together encompass 21 municipalities, including 15 rural ones.
-Its location at the crossroads of major roads and railways linking Rabat, Kenitra, and Oujda, as well as Tangier and Marrakech, has historically made it a significant transit and settlement area.
+Meknes, one of Morocco's historic capitals, is steeped in rich cultural heritage and significance.
+Nestled in the country's northern region on the Saïs Plateau, this remarkable city is located approximately 140 kilometers east of Rabat, making it a crucial part of the Fes-Meknes region.
+As per the 2014 census, Meknes boasts a population of around 517,000 residents and covers an area of 1,786 square kilometers.
+Its strategic location, positioned between the Rif Mountains to the north and the Middle Atlas Mountains to the south, has historically made it a vital transit point and settlement area.

 The Founding of Meknes

-The origin of Meknes' name has been debated among historians.
-The city is sometimes referred to as Meknasa, a name potentially derived from the Amazigh term for "warrior," connected to the Berber Zenata tribe Meknasa or Imknasn.
-This theory is supported by the presence of other locations in the Maghreb with similar names, such as Taza.
-Another historical reference points to the settlement's original name as Meknasa Al-Zaytun (Meknes of the Olives) and later "Tawra," as noted by historian Boucheta Bouaissria.
-Initially, the region consisted of scattered forts and kasbahs until a significant urban nucleus emerged during the reign of Yusuf Ibn Tashfin (1063 CE), a few kilometers south of Tawra.
+The origin of the name "Meknes" has sparked debate among historians.
+The city is sometimes called Meknasa, possibly derived from the Amazigh term for "warrior," linking it to the Zenata tribe Meknasa or Imknasn.
+Historical references suggest that the area was initially known as Meknasa Al-Zaytun (Meknes of the Olives), which evolved into "Tawra."
+Initially characterized by scattered forts, the region witnessed a significant urban nucleus forming during the reign of Yusuf Ibn Tashfin (1063 CE), a short distance from Tawra.

-As of 2014, Meknes' population was 517,376, with a total of 653,544 when including the surrounding urban areas.
-About 24.2% of the population is under 14 years old, and 11% are over 60 years old.
-The literacy rate stands at 19.9%, with 10.8% of the population having higher education.
-The primary language spoken is Moroccan Arabic (99.6%), with 13.6% of residents also speaking Amazigh languages (Tashlhit, Tamazight, and Tarifit) alongside Arabic.
+As of 2014, Meknes had a population of 517,376, rising to 653,544 when including surrounding urban areas.
+Approximately 24.2% of the population is under 14 years old, while 11% are over 60.
+The literacy rate is 19.9%, and 10.8% of residents have attained higher education.
+Moroccan Arabic is the primary language spoken, with 13.6% of the population communicating in Amazigh languages (Tashlhit, Tamazight, and Tarifit).

 Climate

-Meknes experiences a moderate climate with mild summers and cooler winters.
-It is located near mountainous areas, such as Ifrane, often called the "Switzerland of Africa" due to its alpine-like scenery and beautiful villas.
-The region also features skiing centers on Mount Michlifen (2000 meters) and Hebri (1600 meters), alongside traditional craftsmanship in Azrou and Khénifra.
-The city's fertile agricultural land and historical trade routes have made it a significant settlement since ancient times, especially during the medieval period when it gained prominence.
+Meknes enjoys a moderate climate, with warm summers and cooler winters.
+Set against the backdrop of the nearby mountains, such as Ifrane—which is often dubbed the "Switzerland of Africa"—the region features ski centers on Mount Michlifen (2000 meters) and Hebri (1600 meters).
+Its fertile agricultural land and historical trade routes have made Meknes a significant settlement since ancient times.

 Historical Development

-An old district in Meknes, previously known as the "Keshla," houses retired military families.
+2. Wadi Gold: An old district, formerly known as "Keshla," inhabited by retired military families.

-A modern commercial district with buildings from the French colonial period, including various administrative and cultural landmarks.
+3. Hammaria: A modern commercial district showcasing buildings from the French colonial period, complete with administrative and cultural landmarks.

 Conclusion

-Meknes stands as a testament to Morocco’s rich history and cultural heritage.
-Its historical monuments, diverse architecture, and significant past make it a key destination for understanding the country’s legacy.
-The city’s evolution from ancient times through various dynastic periods reflects its enduring importance in Moroccan history and its continued relevance as a cultural and economic center.
+Meknes epitomizes Morocco’s rich historical and cultural narrative, with its impressive monuments, diverse architecture, and significant past marking it as a vital destination for those seeking to understand the kingdom’s legacy.
+The city’s transformation from ancient roots through various dynastic eras reflects its enduring importance as a cultural and economic center in Moroccan history.
+With its unique charm and historical depth, Meknes invites visitors to explore its storied streets and experience its vibrant heritage.

 google-playkhamsatmostaqltradent